cbfrance/christopherbfrance.com/source/2008-08-06-mozilla-the-ap-aurora-concepts-and-open-source-ux-design.html.markdown

 Today Adaptive Path, the godfather company of the interface and experience research industry, released the first of some amazingly high quality <a href="http://www.adaptivepath.com/aurora/">concept videos</a> about the web browser of the future.

-I'm really impressed, even though I spent most of the day grousing about some of the details of the interface they showed -- my nitpicking is really just evidence of how much detail there is in the video.
+I'm really impressed, even though I spent most of the day grousing about some of the details of the interface they showed &mdash; my nitpicking is really just evidence of how much detail there is in the video.

-Anyway, the real importance of the videos is not specific to any of the UI details — it's about what's happening at Mozilla, and the new inclusive approach they are taking to visual and experience design.
+Anyway, the real importance of the videos is not specific to any of the UI details &mdash; it's about what's happening at Mozilla, and the new inclusive approach they are taking to visual and experience design.

 I couldn't put it better than <a href="http://www.adaptivepath.com/blog/2008/08/04/open-source-design/">Dan Harrelson did this week</a>: